keithbradshaw/EventApp/README.md

 GraphQL API for event creation and booking.
-React frontend instrumented with zRUM
+React frontend instrumented with RUM